U.S. issues with transboundary movement of plastic waste for recycling

 - No consensus would be reached, which would mean under the OECD Council Decision, domestic and international law applies.

 The third potential option is open-ended in terms of potential consequences.
 It could either result in countries taking a more stringent interpretation consistent with the recent Basel plastics amendments, or providing more flexibility for countries to interpret the classification of plastics waste and scrap within their own domestic legislation.
-Sims Recycling Solutions continues to monitor these and all legal developments affecting the environmentally sound global shipping of plastics waste and scrap.
+Sims Lifecycle Services continues to monitor these and all legal developments affecting the environmentally sound global shipping of plastics waste and scrap.